student-IH-labs-and-stuff/BEES-DAFT-MAY21/Class_Materials/readme.md

 # class materials
 -----------------------

-## Unit 1 = Week 1 - Python basics, using Python for Data, your first toolkit
+## Unit 1 = Week 1 - working in the Terminal, Python basics, using Python for Data
 class materials covering the following:
 * tbc

-## Unit 2 = Week 2 - Visualising Data to answer questions, introduction to Machine Learning
+## Unit 2 = Week 2 - Visualising Data to answer questions, Using GitHub
 class materials cover the following:
 * tbc